Tesla’s been a great stock to own in the last few years, zooming more than 750% and splitting its stock 15-for-1 since January 2020.

 - The stock is NOT loved by most investors today.
 And the less it is loved, the better!

-So let’s look at a few candidates for the next Tesla, starting in the obvious place—the electric car industry.
+So let’s take a look at a few candidates for the next Tesla stock starting in the obvious place—the electric car industry.

 BYD (BYDDY) Everyone knows Tesla.
 Most people, or at least most Americans, probably don’t know BYD – short for “Build Your Dreams”.
 They should: BYD is China’s largest electric vehicle maker, selling 1.85 million battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) in 2022 – half a million more than Tesla’s 1.31 million, making it the top EV seller in the world for the first time ever.
 The company has more than tripled sales in each of the last two years, and that’s just from selling mostly to China.
 Now it’s expanding worldwide, to the U.S., Europe and other parts of Asia.
 That helped make for a very good first quarter: BYD delivered 548,000 BEVs and PHEVs, nearly double the amount from Q1 a year ago and way more than Tesla’s record 422,875 deliveries.
 Despite such rampant growth, BYD stock trades at a reasonable 31 times forward earnings estimates, with a price to sales ratio of 1.49.
 The stock is up 33% year to date but still 17% below its July 2022 peak (82).
 This is a great time to buy a stock that not only looks like the next Tesla – it essentially already is China’s Tesla.